Last updated at 14:56, 4 May 2015 Uploaded at 20:38, 21 Jan 2013

 - the voice acting may be a little too soft compared to vanilla voices, we had to walk a thin line between being able to hear the actor and hearing too much background noise.

-- subtitles may diverge from the actual spoken lines because of CK line limitations.
+- subtitles may diverge from the actual spoken lines because of CK line limitations and limits on my patience.

 I was inspired by (obviously I hope) the Hanging Gardens of Babylon.
 Looking at the CK, the most obvious choice for me was the Dwemer kit.
 Which pretty much meant underground.
 So this started off as an underground expansion to Blackreach.
 Except Blackreach's flora is kind of limited and I wanted lots of green.
 So I ditched the cave and made an island.
 Except how was the player to get to the island?
 So I built a boat.
 But I couldn't just give you a boat.
 And so over time a quest built itself.
 I had a lot of fun building it and I hope you'll have fun playing it.